 Allegations of Domestic Violence by a Man

-Women should keep in mind that there are valid defenses to domestic violence charges in Florida, including self-defense, defense of others, or defense of property.
-If the alleged victim was the primary aggressor in the offense, it can often be shown that his injuries were defensive in nature.
+Women should remember that there are valid defenses to domestic violence charges in Florida, including self-defense, defense of others, or defense of property.
+If the alleged victim was the primary aggressor in the offense, it could often be shown that his injuries were defensive.

-In other words, if a man grabbed your arm to push you against the wall, and you scratched his face in the process of protecting yourself, his injury may show up immediately, while your bruises may not show up until hours after your arrest.
+In other words, if a man grabbed your arm to push you against the wall, and you scratched his face while protecting yourself, his injury may show up immediately, while your bruises may not appear until hours after your arrest.
 Women are particularly vulnerable to false allegations of domestic violence by an abusive and controlling partner.

-Women in abusive relationships are particularly vulnerable if they have children with their abuser.
-Because women tend to be physically weaker than their abusive partner, women can also be arrested for using a weapon to protect themselves leading to felony charges of aggravated assault or other felony forms of domestic violence.
+Women in abusive relationships are particularly vulnerable if they have children with their abusers.
+Because women tend to be physically weaker than their abusive partner, women can also be arrested for using a weapon to protect themselves, leading to felony charges of aggravated assault or other felony forms of domestic violence.

-It is particularly important to prevent the false allegations of domestic violence from being used as another means of controlling and victimizing a woman who was attempting to defend herself during an argument with an abusive partner.
+It is essential to prevent the false allegations of domestic violence from being used as another means of controlling and victimizing a woman attempting to defend herself during an argument with an abusive partner.

 Battered Women Syndrome in Florida

-Defending women against false allegations of domestic violence is particularly important because false allegations can later be used against the woman in a child custody dispute or divorce action, even years after the incident.
+Defending women against false allegations of domestic violence is significant because false allegations can later be used against the woman in a child custody dispute or divorce, even years after the incident.

-At the Sammis Law Firm, we represent women charged with domestic violence in Hillsborough County, Polk County, Pasco County, Pinellas County and Hernando County, FL.
+At Sammis Law Firm, we represent women charged with domestic violence in Hillsborough County, Polk County, Pasco County, Pinellas County, and Hernando County, FL.

 The Paradox of Women Arrested for Domestic Violence – This scholarly article helps criminal justice professionals and service providers respond appropriately to false allegations of domestic violence made by a man against a woman.
-The article address concerns about violence against women when their abuser makes false allegations to maintain control over the person being abused.
-The article was first published on December 1, 2001, by Susan L. Miller.
+The article addresses concerns about violence against women when their abuser makes false allegations to maintain control over the person being abused.